Accessibility

 briefing

 The company develops a suite of digital products within the Environmental, Social, Health, and Safety (ESH/EHS) domain, used by global enterprises to manage risk, ensure compliance, and maintain sustainable operations.
 As the platform scaled, it became clear that accessibility had not been addressed holistically across the product ecosystem.
 The challenge was to redefine the accessibility strategy to ensure compliance with global standards (such as WCAG and Section 508), improve usability for people with disabilities, and promote inclusive design practices across the product lifecycle.
 The scope included creating a Voluntary Product Accessibility Template (VPAT), auditing existing design system components, and laying the foundation for sustainable accessibility improvements.
+This VPAT would be reviewed and internally approved, to become the Accessibility Conformance Report (ACR) for each product.

 Solution